-The reading today from the Old Testament Book of Deuteronomy is addressed to God’s people by Moses, considered to be the greatest of the prophets.
-Moses’ words carry an important message for those who belong to God; namely, that God will not abandon his people, but will continue to raise up prophets after Moses, who acts on God’s behalf, as did Moses, to make God’s ways and commands known to the nations.
+The reading today from the Book of Deuteronomy is addressed to God’s people by Moses, considered to be the greatest of the prophets.
+Moses’ words carry an important message for those who belong to God, that God will not abandon his people, but will continue to raise up prophets after Moses, who acts on God’s behalf, as did Moses, to make God’s ways and commands known to the nations.
 Eventually such a prophet was to be understood and being embodied in the promised Messiah, whom we now recognize as embodied in Jesus Christ, true God and true man, who as the Gospel today expresses it, teaches and acts “in a spirit of authority,” derived from God.

 The reading from Saint Paul’s Letter to the Corinthians today is not so much about which is better, married life or the single life, as it is about that fact that every person has his or her own special gift from God.
 Paul desires, in the spirit of the Gospel he is preaching, that no one be bogged down with anxiety, or feeling that a noose has been thrown around their neck.
-Rather, everyone should consecrate him or herself to the Lord, in accordance to one’s call.
+Rather, everyone should consecrate him or herself to the Lord, according to one’s call.
 Saint Paul is not advocating pushing anyone into an ideal that is beyond the capacity of the believer.

 Abbot Christian Leisy, OSB